Abigale001/abigale001.github.io/_pages/about.md

 News
 ======
+- We have 3 research papers accepted by the top conference [IJCAI2026](https://2026.ijcai.org/) (**CCF A, CORE A***).
+    * FairTCD: Dual-Teacher Temporal Contrastive Distillation for Twofold Fair Dynamic Graph Embedding
+    * SCOPE: Safety-Constrained Online Preview Enforcement for Efficient Encirclement in Multi-UAV Pursuit-Evasion
+    * Shot-Conditioned Vision-Language Adaptation for Effective Harmful Content Detection from Online Short Videos
+- 	❗️	❗️	❗️CALL FOR PAPERS!
+We organized an international conference, [BESC](https://besc-conf.org/2026/call-for-main-track).
+Open for submission.
 - 	❗️	❗️	❗️CALL FOR PAPERS!
 We organized a Special Issue, "[Computer Vision and Machine Learning: Real-World Applications](https://www.mdpi.com/journal/electronics/special_issues/NUH9HG1S4C)".
 Open for submission.
 - I am invited as a PC Member of IJCAI 2026, and ECCV 2026.
 - I am happy to be awarded the **Overseas Talent Recruitment Program**.